GitCodings/Stack-BE4-Gateway-Service-Starter/README.md

 List<GatewayRequestObject> drainedRequests = new ArrayList<>();

-requests.drainTo(drainedRequests); // This empties our "requests" queue and loads the values inside of "drainedRequests"
+// This empties our "requests" queue and loads
+// the values inside of "drainedRequests" requests.drainTo(drainedRequests);
 ```

 Once we have drained the queue we can take that new list and use it to create our `batchUpdate` call.